-Engineering work at Jack’s Lake – update
+09 Apr Engineering work at Jack’s Lake – All done

 Initial indications are that the very wet area below the bank – where the leak could be seen – is now dry, so we are pretty confident the work has been successful.